Two-state solution: Notable individuals

 Ehud Olmert, Israel's Prime Minister from 2006 to 2009, told Politico on 16 October 2023 that the two-state solution "is the only real political solution for this lifelong conflict".
 On 6 November 2023, he told CBC that "a two-state solution should still be the goal of the Israeli government".

 Ehud Barak, Israel's Prime Minister from 1999 to 2001 and Minister of Defense from 2007 to 2013, told TIME on 6 November 2023 that "The right way is to look to the two-state solution".

 Interviewed by Ezra Klein on 8 December 2023, Nimrod Novik, a member of the executive committee of Commanders for Israel's Security (CIS), reiterated the CIS's view that the two-state solution is "the only solution that [...] serves Israel's security and well-being long-term."

 Ami Ayalon, the head of Israel's Shin Bet internal security service from 1995 to 2000, said on 14 January 2024 in an interview with The Guardian that "Israel will not have security until Palestinians have their own state".

 On 17 July 2024, Ehud Olmert and former Palestinian Authority Foreign Minister Nasser al-Kidwa, signed a joint proposal for an end to the Gaza war, and subsequent steps towards a two-state solution.

 Yair Golan, former IDF deputy chief of staff and current leader of The Democrats, a political party formed by a merger of the Israeli Labor Party and Meretz, said in a July 2024 interview with the Guardian, "Our vision is a two-state solution [...]".

 International positions regarding two-state solution

 Following the October 7 attacks and the subsequent Gaza war, multiple governments renewed the long-dormant idea of a two-state solution.
 This received serious pushback from Israel's government, especially from Prime Minister Benjamin Netanyahu.

 Support

 Global Alliance for the Implementation of a Palestinian State and a Two-State Solution

 On 26 September 2024, Saudi Foreign Minister Prince Faisal bin Farhan Al Saud and Norway's Foreign Minister Espen Barth Eide co-chaired a meeting of representatives of about 90 countries, held on the sidelines of the UN General Assembly, to launch a global alliance to strive for a two-state solution.
 Subsequent meetings of the alliance took place in October 2024 in Riyadh, in November 2024 in Brussels and in January 2025 in Oslo.
+A UN High-Level Conference on "The Peaceful Settlement of the Question of Palestine and the Implementation of the Two-State Solution" convened by France and Saudi Arabia was held in New York July, 2025.
+The two-state vision devised by A Land for All was presented at the conference.